raspberrypilearning/gravity-simulator/worksheet.md

 - Could you add matching background images for each of your planets?
 - If you have a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/), could you use it to trigger the timer instead of pressing space or numbers on the keyboard?
-- Enjoyed this Astro Pi mission resource?
-Why not try one of our others like this [Astronaut reaction time game](https://www.raspberrypi.org/learning/astronaut-reaction-times/)
+- Have you enjoyed this Astro Pi mission resource?
+Why not try one of our others, like this [Astronaut reaction time game](https://www.raspberrypi.org/learning/astronaut-reaction-times/)